 Luckily, we’re at least seeing progress.
 This past week, we saw quite a few Samsung and HTC devices receive the Android 4.3 goods.
 Now, a good number of last year’s Sony devices seem to be next in line for the update.

-Posted November 23, 2013 By: Samantha
+Posted November 23, 2013 at 09:30 am by Samantha

 Over the last few weeks, we’ve seen some very exciting news and announcements from OEMs and telecom providers regarding Android 4.4 KitKat rollout schedules.
 Among them, we saw Sony share details on the first raft of Xperia devices slated to receive the update.
 The announcement wasn’t met with just smiles, however, as many Xperia users have voiced their confusion, anger, and disappointment over the selection of devices Sony has decided to allow into the KitKat party.